WepinWallet/wepin-unity-sdk/README.md

 ### wepin-unity-sdk

-Download wepinSDK_vX.X.X.unitypackage from our github and import the package file into your Unity3D project.
+Download <wepinSDK_vX.X.X.unitypackage> file from our [github](https://github.com/WepinWallet/wepin-unity-sdk.git) and import the package file into your Unity3D project.

 If you encounter errors below when importing this package,